-Amy Dooley is Manager of professional and continuing education programs for the College of Arts & Sciences and the College of Fine Arts and Communication.
+Amy Dooley is manager of Professional & Continuing Studies for the College of Arts & Sciences and the College of Fine Arts and Communication.

 Amy received her bachelor’s degree from the University of Northern Iowa.
 While at UNI, she studied Social Sciences Education with an emphasis in U.S. History, American Government and Geography.
 Amy continued her education at Lindenwood University completing her M.A. in Educational Administration.
 Since then, Amy’s interest in educational leadership has been conducted and fostered in both formal and informal educational institutions.
 She has held a wide variety of positions including Youth Program Supervisor at the Memphis Zoo, Director of Conservation Education for the American National Fish and Wildlife Museum and AmeriCorps Program Director and Volunteer Coordinator for the Nixa R-II School District.
 Prior to coming to UMSL, Amy coordinated the opening of a new 207-acre working, educational farm park in Springfield, Mo.
 She has worked in continuing education at UMSL since May 2011.

-Brenda Shannon-Simms is Manager of professional and continuing education in the College of Education.
+Brenda Shannon-Simms is manager of Professional & Continuing Studies in the College of Education.

 She graduated from William Woods University with a BS in business administration.
-Brenda has worked at the university the last thirty years and is responsible for the management of off-campus credit courses, and non-credit workshops and conferences offered through the College of Education.
-In addition she is serves as the Director of the Empowering Young Women conferences held each year for middle and high school girls.
+Brenda has worked at the university the last 30 years and is responsible for the management of off-campus credit courses, and non-credit workshops and conferences offered through the College of Education.
+In addition she is serves as the director of the Empowering Young Women conferences held each year for middle and high school girls.